nishant8272/study.com/backend/README.md

 # Course Selling App - Backend API Documentation

 ## Overview
 This is the backend API for a course selling application built with Node.js, Express, and MongoDB.
-The API supports user registration, course management, and admin functionalities.
+The API supports user registration, course management, payment processing, and admin functionalities.

 ## Base URL
 ```